hyperledger/fabric/docs/source/write_first_app.rst

 .. code:: bash

-  Submit Transaction: InitLedger creates the initial set of assets on the ledger.
+  --> Submit Transaction: InitLedger, function creates the initial set of assets on the ledger
+  *** Result: committed

 Fifth, the rest of the transaction submission sequence from the sample application
 ----------------------------------------------------------------------------------